- Lifestyle – including smoking, alcohol and caffeine consumption, use of narcotics and stress

 The actual biopsy takes just a few seconds and is performed in the office at a point in your cycle when the endometrium is thick.
 In preparation, the doctor will place a speculum into your vagina to allow insertion of a small catheter through the cervix and into the uterus.
 You may feel a quick pinch as the tissue sample is collected.
 You also may experience cramping, which will subside when the procedure ends.

-The scope allows the doctor to examine your reproductive anatomy for adhesions (scar tissue), fibroids, endometriosis and other structures that may cause blockage contributing to infertility.
+The scope allows your IRMS physician to examine your reproductive anatomy for adhesions (scar tissue), fibroids, endometriosis and other structures that may cause blockage contributing to infertility.
 To assist in this exploration, a probe is inserted through a second incision in your lower abdomen, above the pubic area.
 It is used to move your reproductive organs to view different angles or uncover hidden problems.
 In some cases, your physician may inject a blue dye into the area to help further visualize growths and obstructions.
-If they exist, he or she may be able to remove them at the same time.
+If they exist, she may be able to remove them at the same time.

-An average laparoscopy takes about two hours, but the time varies significantly, especially when the diagnostic procedure becomes operative laparoscopy to remove growths or adhesions.
+An average laparoscopy takes about 90 minutes but the time can vary significantly especially when the diagnostic procedure becomes an operative laparoscopy to remove growths or adhesions.
 You may experience some discomfort after the procedure and be precluded from normal activities for a day or two.
-Laparoscopy can cause tenderness and bruising of the abdomen and naval area, and you may feel pain in your shoulders and abdomen associated with the gas.
+A laparoscopy can cause tenderness and bruising of the abdomen and navel area, and you may feel pain in your shoulders associated with the gas blown into the abdominal cavity for the procedure.

 When an HSG, an endometrial biopsy or a diagnostic laparoscopy indicates structural problems, your physician may also require a diagnostic hysteroscopy.
 This procedure uses a lighted telescoping device, called a hysteroscope.
 The procedure can be performed on an outpatient basis, as it requires either general or local anesthesia.
 However, hysteroscopy often is performed in the office, using a smaller scope that requires either local or no anesthesia.
 Unlike laparoscopy, which allows for examination of the outer wall of the uterus, hysteroscopy provides a view of fibroids, scar tissue, polyps and anatomical defects inside the uterine cavity.